WillChamness/DataStructuresAndAlgorithms/README.md

 # Data Structures and Algorithms in Python

 This repo contains the code of various data structures and algorithms along with explanations of each.
-Written in Python, the DSAAs are written from scatch with as little help as possible from built-in modules.
+Written in Python, the DSAAs are written from scratch with as little help as possible from built-in modules.

 ## Why this repo exists